wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 **Q:**&ensp;How is one to work then?

 **M:**&ensp;Neither for yourself nor for others, but for the work’s own sake.
-A thing worth doing is its own purpose and meaning.
+A thing worth doïng is its own purpose and meaning.
 Make nothing a means to something else.
 Bind not.
 God does not creäte one thing to serve another.
 Each is made for its own sake.
 Because it is made for itself, it does not interfere.
 You are using things and people for purposes alien to them and you play havoc with the world and yourself.

 **Q:**&ensp;Our real beïng is all the time with us, you say.
 How is it that we do not notice it?